Self-Configuring Quantum Networks with Superposition of Trajectories: Two-node protocol

 \subsection{Performance analysis}

 We now investigate the performance of our two-node protocol using a combination of analytical calculations (see Apps.~\ref{app:analytical_ex} and \ref{app:noise_path_dof}) and numerical simulations with the QuTiP library~\cite{johansson2012qutip}.
 Motivated by our discussion in Sec.~\ref{sec:superpos_traj}, we begin with a general analysis of vacuum interference in Sec.~\ref{sec:identical_chs_vac_coh}.
-Thereafter, we always adopt $F_{\mathrm{vio}}$ of the simple microscopic model in App.~\ref{app:microscopic_special} for concreteness.
-This choice is grounded in physically meaningful assumptions (see App.~\ref{app:microscopic_general}), though the variational nature of the underlying protocol implies that its effectiveness is independent of the specific microscopic model.
+Thereafter, we always adopt $F_{\mathrm{vio}}$ of the simple microscopic model in App.~\ref{app:microscopic_special} for concreteness. {\done While this choice is grounded in physically meaningful assumptions (see App.~\ref{app:microscopic_general}), the working principles of the underlying protocol are independent of the specific microscopic model.}

-For simplicity, in this section, we employ a minimal implementation of the $d$-path unitary $U(\boldsymbol{\theta})$, which comprises a product of two-mode beamsplitter unitaries between adjacent paths:
+For simplicity, {\done unless otherwise noted, we employ a minimal implementation of the $d$-path unitary $U(\boldsymbol{\theta})$}, which comprises a product of two-mode beamsplitter unitaries between adjacent paths:

 where the $d \times d$ unitary $T_{m,n}(\theta)$ is assumed to be a $Y$ rotation $e^{-i(\theta/2) Y}$ embedded in the two-dimensional subspace spanned by paths $m$ and $n$.
 The simplified parameterization Eq.~\eqref{eq:min_unitary} is sufficient for achieving maximum noise mitigation when the errors in the network are fully described by Eqs.~\eqref{eq:dephasingnoise}--\eqref{eq:amplitudedampingnoise} and have no coherent component.